timomeh/dotfiles/README.md

 ### Track an existing file in dotfiles

-Create an empty file which you want to traack in the `/dotfiles` directory.
+Create an empty file which you want to track in the `/dotfiles` directory.
 The file structure inside the dotfiles directory needs to be the same as if it were in the home directory.
 The run:

 ```console
 stow --adopt .